-The Clearing House procedure was approved by the Dutch tax authorities in 1998 and has been amended in 2003.
+The Clearing House procedure was approved by the Dutch tax authorities in 1998 and has been amended in 2003 and updated in 2011.
 The Clearing House procedure started with the 1998 financial year.

 The RIPE NCC Executive Board reserve the right to make changes, in accordance with Dutch tax law, to this procedure as necessary.